The-One-And-Only-H/CV/README.md

 <p>(My pronouns are they/them)</p>

 <h2>Summary</h2>
-<p>My name is H. I currently work full-time as a Full Stack Developer for a digital design agency based in Shoreditch, London called Neverbland.
+<p>My name is H (my pronouns are they/them).
+I currently work remotely full-time as a Junior QA Engineer for a health tech company based in Berlin called Doctorly.
+Prior to this, I was a Full Stack Developer for a digital design agency based in London called Neverbland.
 I also volunteer as a coach with Codebar teaching students basic programming skills.

-Prior to this, I worked for a homelessness charity in Brighton and was part of the third sector in both paid and voluntary roles for the past ten years.
+Before entering the tech industry, I worked for a homelessness charity in Brighton and was part of the third sector in both paid and voluntary roles for the past ten years.
 I see myself as an ambitious and driven character who enjoys a good challenge.
 Coding has scratched my problem-solving itch and I am keen to develop my computer programming skills and grow within the tech industry.</p>

 <h2>Tech stack</h2>
 <h3>Frontend languages and tools</h3>
 <ul>
+  <li>C#</li>
+  <li>Blazor</li>
   <li>JavaScript</li>
   <li>React</li>
   <li>CSS</li>